-Dining rooms are often the hardest for buyers to visualize empty.
-Without a table to anchor the space, an empty dining room reads as wasted square footage, or worse, it gets mentally absorbed into the adjacent room.
+Dining rooms are often the hardest for buyers to visualize when they lack an anchor.
+Without a table to define the space, the room can read as wasted square footage, or worse, it gets mentally absorbed into the adjacent room.
 Staging reclaims the dining room as a distinct, desirable space: a place for holiday dinners, homework sessions, and weekend brunches.
 That mental picture adds perceived value to the entire home.

 The dining table should be centered in the room or positioned under existing lighting fixtures.
 Chair count matters because it signals how many people the space can comfortably seat, which buyers translate directly into entertaining capacity.
 A rug beneath the table defines the zone, and a sideboard or buffet against the wall adds storage and balance.
 The table itself should be lightly styled: a centerpiece or place settings, not a full dinner party.